nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Before the execution:<br>
 ![BeforeUnarchiveCommandScreenshot](images/BeforeUnarchiveCommandScreenshot.png)

-Figure 23a.
-Screenshot showing the view before executing `c-unarchive 1` command
+_Figure 24a.
+Screenshot showing the view before executing `c-unarchive 1` command_

 After the execution:<br>
 ![AfterUnarchiveCommandScreenshot](images/AfterUnarchiveCommandScreenshot.png)

-Figure 23b.
-Screenshot showing the outcome of an `c-unarchive 1` command
+_Figure 24b.
+Screenshot showing the outcome of an `c-unarchive 1` command_

 ### 4. Commands - General <a name="commands-general"></a>
 #### 4.1 Viewing help : `help`